Step 1 Apply a scenario to use in the Flow Action

 - At "Data Type", choose "Record".

-- At "Object", select the Object that you gather field values from.
+- At "Object", select the Object that you will gather field values from.

-For example, if you gathered field values from the Lead Object, select "Lead".
+For example, if you gather field values from the Lead Object, select "Lead".

 - Click Done.